nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ```

 :::note
 The kubernetes default namespace that Nebari uses is `dev`.
-Otherwise, it will be your `namespace`
-defined in `nebari-config.yaml`.
+Otherwise, it will be your `namespace` defined in `nebari-config.yaml`.
 :::

-##### Wildcard certificates
+#### Wildcard certificates

 Some of Nebari services might require special subdomains under your certificate, wildcard certificates allow you to secure all subdomains of a domain with a single certificate.
-Defining a wildcard certificate decreases the amount of CN names you would need to define under the certificate configuration and reduces the chance of generating an incorrect subdomain.
+Defining a wildcard certificate decreases the amount of Common Name (CN) names you would need to define under the certificate configuration and reduces the chance of generating an incorrect subdomain.

 </TabItem>
 </Tabs>